OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 [!include[Unified manifest host application support note](../includes/unified-manifest-support-note.md)]

 Begin by defining a custom core tab (that is, *noncontextual* custom tab) in the manifest that duplicates the ribbon customizations of the custom contextual tabs in your add-in.
-But add a "overriddenByRibbonApi" property to each of the control objects and menu items and set its value to "true".
+Then, add an "overriddenByRibbonApi" property to each of the control objects and menu items and set its value to "true".
 The effect of doing so is the following:

 - If the add-in runs on an application and platform that support custom contextual tabs, then the custom controls and menu items won't appear on the ribbon.
 Instead, the custom contextual tab will be created when the add-in calls the `requestCreateControls` method.
 - If the add-in runs on an application or platform that *doesn't* support `requestCreateControls`, then the controls and menu items do appear on the custom core tab.

 The following is an example.
 Note that "MyButton" will appear on the custom core tab only when custom contextual tabs aren't supported.
-But the parent group and custom core tab will appear regardless of whether custom contextual tabs are supported.
+However, the parent group and custom core tab will appear regardless of whether custom contextual tabs are supported.

 ```json
 "extensions": [